Aman149/Weather-App/README.md

-#  Weather App using React JS and weather api
+#  Weather App using React JS and weather api (Looks best on smartphones)
 ## :point_right: [Check it out](https://61cc1150c249296825dcaee8--unruffled-pasteur-ad78e1.netlify.app/) :point_left: This project is deployed on netlify

 ## Project screenshot